Friday, November 15, 2024

 Monasterio y Templo de Santa Clara

-More things to do in Antigua Guatemala
+More Things to Do in Antigua Guatemala

 The colonial city has much more to offer than colonial ruins.
 Wander around the Plaza Mayor and check out the markets selling all kinds of goods and souvenirs on the weekends.
 Check out the iconic Santa Catalina Arch, sample delicious coffee at the many gorgeous cafés, try traditional food, and discover the colorful handicrafts markets.